Arezoolak/Swath_width_prediction/README.md

 - narrow_fov_model.pth
 - wide_fov_model.pth

-Download the weights and place them inside:
+Download the weights and use them for predictions( depends on whether you prefer closer view (partial coverage) or farther view (full coverage)

-models/narrow_fov/
-models/wide_fov/

-Example usage:

-python inference/predict_real_images.py --weights models/narrow_fov/narrow_fov_model.pth
+requirements:

+in all the scripts, directory '/home/arezou/UBONTO/.." should be replaces with your own directory.